Discrete automorphism groups of convex cones of finite type

-\begin{definition} We say that a triple $(V,C,\G)$ is of polyhedral type is \emph{irreducible} if $\G$ does not leave invariant any proper subspace of $V$ defined over $\QQ$. \end{definition}

-Suppose $W\subset V$ is a proper $\G$-invariant subspace defined over $\QQ$.
-We distinguish three cases.
-If $W$ meets $C_+$ in a proper face ($F$, say), then $\G$ stabilizes $F$, a case we discussed above.
-There remains: \begin{enumerate} \item[(a)] If $W\cap \bar C=\{ 0\}$, then the projection $\pi_W: V\to V/W$ maps $C$ onto a nondegenerate open cone and the triple $(V/W, \pi_W(C),\G)$ is of polyhedral type \item[(b)] If dually, $W\cap C\not=\emptyset$, then $(W,C\cap W,\G)$ is of polyhedral type. \end{enumerate} We observe that $\G$ acts with finite kernel on $V/W$ resp.\ $W$.
+We can take this one a step further by reducing to the irreducible case, by which we mean that $\G$ does not leave invariant any proper subspace of $V$ defined over $\QQ$.
+In fact, if $W\subset V$ is a proper $\G$-invariant subspace defined over $\QQ$, then we can distinguish three cases: \begin{enumerate} \item[(a)] If $W\cap \bar C=\{ 0\}$, then the projection $\pi_W: V\to V/W$ maps $C$ onto a nondegenerate open cone and the triple $(V/W, \pi_W C,\G)$ is polyhedral. \item[(b)] If dually, $W\cap C\not=\emptyset$, then $(W,C\cap W,\G)$ is polyhedral. \item[(c)] If $W$ meets $C_+$ in a proper face, then $\G$ stabilizes this face, a case we discussed above. \end{enumerate} Observe that in the first two cases $\G$ acts with finite kernel on $V/W$ resp.\ $W$.
 In case (b) this is clear, because $W$ meets the locus where $\G$ acts properly discontinuously and case (a) then follows by duality.

-\begin{remark} This reduction procedure is of interest in case $\G\subset \GL (T)$ is the standard representation of an irreducible infinite Coxeter group (see \cite{bourbaki}).
-Then $\G$ preserves a nondegenerate convex cone $C_+$ in $T^*$ (the Tits cone) on which it acts with a simplicial cone (a Weyl chamber) as a strict fundamental domain.
-The Tits cone has a nonempty interior on which $\G$ acts properly discontinuously.
-This representation need not stabilize a lattice, but if it does, then $C_+$ is as in this paper.
-The construction also comes with a nonzero symmetric bilinear form $B: T\times T\to \RR$ preserved by $\G$.
-If $\G$ is not of affine type, then it is known that the image of the map $b :T\to T^*$ adjoint to $B$ meets $C$.
-In other words, we are in the situation of (b).
-The group $\G$ acts even faithfully on $b(T)$ and so preserves a nondegenerate symmetric bilinear form.
-Observe that a Weyl chamber meets $b(T)$ in general in a polyhedral cone (rather than in a simplicial cone). \end{remark}